 01 of 10

-There's at least a dozen places to dine on the Carnival Liberty, each offering a variety of cuisines.
+There are at least a dozen places to dine on the Carnival Liberty, each offering a variety of cuisines.
 Except as noted below, all are included in the base cruise fare.

 - Golden Olympian Dining Room